Tilbury power stations: Electricity output

 Electricity output for Tilbury A & B stations over the period 1957-1987 was as follows.

-Tilbury A annual electricity output GWh.Tilbury B annual electricity output GWh.The steam turbo-alternators of B station were not commissioned until 1968; the output of B station before this date was from the gas-turbine sets commissioned in February 1965.
+The steam turbo-alternators of B station were not commissioned until 1968; the output of B station before this date was from the gas-turbine sets commissioned in February 1965.

 The maximum thermal efficiency of the A station was 30.84%; and for the B station was 32.19%.

 Incidents

 1977 fire

 In the early hours of 16 November 1977 a fire broke out at Tilbury B. It spread from the control room along cable ducts and caused severe cracks in the £70 million building.
 The site was evacuated but three engineers who had stayed behind to shut down the plant were taken to hospital after inhaling fumes.
 Foam equipment was brought from other power stations and by the evening the fire had been contained.

 2008 boiler incident

 On 1 July 2008, an engineer servicing an offline boiler at the station fell 20 ft from scaffolding into the boiler.
 Crews used an internal staircase in the boiler to rescue him.